CodeDanger/WebCSV/README.md

 ```

 # License
-- The WebCSV is open-sourced software licensed with some cundtion like:
+- The WebCSV is open-sourced software licensed with some conditions like:

-[Under Islamic law laws]
+[Under Islamic law]